Here are 12 great tips to write quality content for your website:

 Readers have little time to spend on any particular website.
 Great content will make them want to stay.
 Content that people can scrutinize at a glance will keep them coming back for more.

 ASP photography’s lean and categorized portfolio makes for a refreshing visual ‘declutter.’
-Her enchanting backdrops are able to attain focus through her explicit content.
+Her enchanting backdrops can achieve focus through her explicit content.

 10. Incite the Reader to Action